Jassvine/Covid19Bot/README.md

 ## Project Overview

-This Chatbot is built with Dialogflow and deployed on Telegram.
 This project is designed to use the conversational AI technology to combat the pandemic whilst contributing to the Healthcare AI field.
+With the current pandemic, many informations are being passed around and can be easily manipulated, a chatbot with reliable sources can help overcome this.
+Moreover, many FAQ's commonly asked by the public can be identified via this chatbot.

 It is accessible to anyone via this Telegram link : [Chatbot Covid-19 Advisor](https://web.telegram.org/z/#2114253556)